APEC Business Travel Card: New Zealand

 New Zealand citizens can apply for an ABTC if they travel frequently on business and are of a good character through Immigration New Zealand for NZD150.

 As New Zealand is a full participant of the scheme, foreign cardholders can enter New Zealand visa-free for up to 90 days.

 Russia

 Card holders are permitted to stay for business purposes for a maximum of 90 days in each period of 180 days.
+Travellers holding a virtual ABTC must apply for a special permit granting multiple entry and stay visa to enter the Russian Federation.
+Those travellers holding a physical ABTC are exempt from the need to apply for a visa.

 United States

 Although the United States is not a full participant in the scheme, card holders can use special fast-track lanes for aircrew at international airports in the United States, but they are still subject to regular entry/visa requirements.

 Applicants for ABTCs must already be enrolled in Global Entry, NEXUS, or SENTRI.
 As the United States is only a transitional member of the ABTC scheme and does not grant any visa waiver to ABTC holders from other economies, U.S. citizens reciprocally do not enjoy any additional visa-free travel through the ABTC scheme.
 However, they qualify for expedited visa appointment procedures for those economies which require visas for U.S. citizens, and use of diplomatic or crew lines at airports.
 Among the 21 ABTC scheme member economies, the visa policies of China, of Russia, and of Vietnam require advance visas for U.S. citizens making short-term business visits, while visa policy of Papua New Guinea issues visas on arrival for a fee.
 As of 3 January 2017, the fee is $70.